 Sexual Harassment Defined

-Sexual harassment often occurs within the framework of a power imbalance.
-The person harassing has a real or perceived power over the person who is being harassed.
+Sexual harassment often occurs within the framework of a power imbalance where the person harassing has a real or perceived power over the person who is being harassed.

 Sexual harassment is behavior that:

 - Is unwanted or unwelcome.

 - Is sexual in nature or gender-based.

 “This for that” harassment occurs when sexual favors or activities are explicitly or implicitly demanded in exchange for job or educational benefits.
 Submission to such conduct is made either explicitly or implicitly as term or condition of person’s employment or a student’s academic success or as the basis for any employment or academic decisions affecting such individuals.